 What is alcohol-induced liver disease?

 Alcohol-induced liver disease is common.
 But it can be prevented.
-There are 3 types.
-Many heavy drinkers progress through these 3 types over time:
+There are three types.
+Many heavy drinkers progress through these three types over time:

 - Fatty liver.
 Fatty liver is the build-up of fat inside the liver cells.
 It leads to an enlarged liver.
 It’s the most common alcohol-induced liver problem.